top of page

 SCRAP Metal

-After extensive recconaisance in the Pacific Islands and intesne consultation with island communties, it became obvious that scrap metal was a significant environmental issue that addressing.
-Here is the story of how we helped Islanders addres this problem.
+After extensive reconnaissance in the Pacific Islands and intense consultation with island communities, it became obvious that scrap metal was a significant environmental issue that needed addressing.
+Here is the story of how we helped Islanders address this problem.

 First Stop: Auckland City Council